 Specific courses offered in Dance at GCAA: Foundations of Dance, Ballet, Modern Dance, Tap, Jazz, Dance Theory and Terminology, Character and Ethnic, Contemporary, Dance Survey, Concert Dance, Composition, Audition Prep, Elements of Performance, Choreography, Dance History, Nutrition, Injury Prevention.

-The Theatre Arts program will provide training in Drama, Musical Theater and Theater Design.
+The Theatre Arts program will provide training in Drama, Musical Theatre and Theatre Design.
 The program will include a cultural consciousness that spans contemporary playwrights, world theatre, and classical texts.
 The curriculum will focus on the cultural history of theatre, a progression of study in acting performance, text analysis, directing and playwriting as well as production elements that include set, costume and lighting design, as well as opportunities to hone their skills in collaboration with the leading theatres in the St. Louis area.

-Specific courses offered in Theater at GCAA: Foundations of Theatre, Dramatic Literature, Theatrical Vocabulary and Concepts, Stage Craft, Musical Theatre, Improvisation, Scene Study, Costume Design, Rehearsal and Performance, Voice and Diction, Acting, Theatre and Cultural History, Fundamentals of Directing, Set Design and production, Playwriting, Directing, Careers offstage (tech. production), Business of Theatre, Auditioning.
+Specific courses offered in Theatre at GCAA: Foundations of Theatre, Dramatic Literature, Theatrical Vocabulary and Concepts, Stage Craft, Musical Theatre, Improvisation, Scene Study, Costume Design, Rehearsal and Performance, Voice and Diction, Acting, Theatre and Cultural History, Fundamentals of Directing, Set Design and production, Playwriting, Directing, Careers offstage (tech. production), Business of Theatre, Auditioning.

 The Music Department will provide training in instrumental and vocal music.
 The music curriculum is designed to develop and maintain the total musicianship of all students.
 Applied music (study in technique, sight-reading and repertoire) is the core of the curriculum.
 General musicianship courses such as theory, ear training and style history will serve to build a more effective performer.